solana-labs/solana-web3.js/packages/library/README.md

 //    ^?
 RpcDevnet<SolanaRpcApiDevnet>
 ```

-In the example above, `devnetRpc.requestAirdrop(..)` will work, but `mainnetRpc.requestAirdrop(..)` will throw a TypeScript error as `requestAirdrop` is not a valid method of the mainnet cluster.
+In the example above, `devnetRpc.requestAirdrop(..)` will work, but `mainnetRpc.requestAirdrop(..)` will raise a TypeScript error since `requestAirdrop` is not a valid method of the mainnet cluster.

 #### Cherry-Picking API Methods

-You may reduce the scope of the API’s type-spec even further so you are left only with the methods you need.
-The simplest way to do this is to cast the created RPC client to a type that only includes the methods you need.
+You can constrain the API’s type-spec even further so you are left only with the methods you need.
+The simplest way to do this is to cast the created RPC client to a type that only includes the required methods.

 ```ts
 import { createSolanaRpc, type Rpc, type GetAccountInfoApi, type GetMultipleAccountsApi } from '@solana/web3.js';